 Describe how the program will provide opportunities for students to experience a safe and supportive environment.
-Include if the program will be offered on the schoolsite or off campus.
-If not on site, describe where in the community it will be and how students will be supported to get there.
+Include if the program will be offered on the school site or off-campus.
+If not on-site, describe where in the community it will be and how students will be supported to get there.

-The Fallbrook Union Elementary School District actively engaged educational partners to provide input in developing the Expanded Learning Opportunities Plan.
+The Fallbrook Union Elementary School District actively engaged stakeholders to give input into developing the Expanded Learning Opportunities Plan.
 Site-based meetings and community forums were held with staff, parents, and the Governing Board members, as well as meetings with community partners (e.g. Boys and Girls Club, Palomar Family Counseling, Fallbrook Regional Health District) who will support the plan.

-Fallbrook Union Elementary School District has been part of the ASES Consortium for several years and has successfully operated afterschool programs, providing safe and supportive learning environments for students.
-The after-school site locations follow current district policy and procedure to guide extended education practices for student access and safety during the non-school day hours.
-The primary reason the Expanded Learning Programs exist in FUESD is to provide a safe and secure environment for students who might not otherwise have a safe place to be after school.
-Afterschool programs operate on all school sites listed in the plan and adhere to district-wide safety protocols.
+Fallbrook Union Elementary School District has been part of the ASES Consortium for several years and has successfully operated afterschool programs, providing safe and supportive learning environments for our students.
+The after-school site locations follow the current district policies and procedures that guide our extended education practices for student access and safety during the non-school day hours.
+The primary reason the Expanded Learning Programs exist at FUESD is to provide a safe and secure environment for students who might not otherwise have a safe place to be after school.
+These after-school programs operate on all school sites listed in this plan and adhere to district-wide safety protocols.

-Safety procedures will include, but are not limited to, mandated reporting, suicide ideation, threat assessment, effective supervision, inappropriate touching, etc. Additionally, the District administration team is available to support the afterschool programs and can be called upon for assistance or guidance.
-District Social Workers and a school counselor trained in Crisis Response and Restorative practices will be available at each afterschool program.
+Safety procedures will include, but are not limited to, mandated reporting, suicide ideation, threat assessment, effective supervision, inappropriate touching, etc. Additionally, the district administration is available to support the after-school programs and can be called upon for assistance or guidance.
+Our Social Workers and a school counselor trained in Crisis Response and Restorative practices will be available at each afterschool program.

-All program staff will be clearly recognizable and will wear designated, easily identifiable badges.
+All program staff will be clearly recognizable and wear the designated, easily identifiable badges.
 Staff will secure each school site during program hours with established single entry/exit access points.
-ASES staff and ELO afterschool staff, including our Bilingual Community Support Liaisons/3.9-hour clerk, and all educational partners will be required to go through a thorough background check prior to working with students.
+ASES staff and ELO afterschool staff, including our Bilingual Community Support Liaisons/3.9-hour clerk, and all educational partners will be required to go through a thorough background check before working with students.
 FUESD employees and visitors currently use the RAPTOR system, which ensures all visitors on campus.
 This system ensures that visitors have been adequately screened.
-The screening will be done to prevent the assignment of personnel who pose a threat to the safety and welfare of our students.
+The purpose of the screening to prevent the assignment of personnel who pose a threat to the safety and welfare of our students.

-Attendance measures; Students will be signed in at the start of the program each day that they attend.
+Attendance measures; Students will be signed in at the start of their program each day that they attend.
 All students must be signed out to a parent/guardian or approved adult over 18 on their enrollment form to be dismissed from the program.
-The afterschool program schedule will include times and locations with assigned staff and will be referenced with classroom rosters so that staff has an exact location for every child while on campus.
+The after-school program schedule will include times and locations with assigned staff and will be referenced with classroom rosters so that staff has an exact location for every child while on campus.
 Staff will continuously monitor classroom rosters, conducting headcounts before and after each transition.

-The district's ASES program, which will work in conjunction with FUESD afterschool program, will continue to use City Span-web-based attendance Tracking System for daily program attendance.
+The District's ASES program, which will work in conjunction with FUESD afterschool program, will continue to use City Span-web-based attendance Tracking System for daily program attendance.
 The district shall utilize the "Automated Card Scanning" capability in the system to ensure students comply with their Early Release and Late Arrival times on file per the ASES program.
 In addition, each school site ELOP office staff will track student attendance using site attendance procedures.
-The three schools that will have afterschool programs currently not supported by the ASES grant are Maie Ellis Elementary, Mary Fay Pendleton, and San Onofre School.
+The three schools that will have after-school programs currently not supported by the ASES grant are Maie Ellis Elementary, Mary Fay Pendleton, and San Onofre School.
 These campuses will collect attendance data using attendance software.